secretstartups/handbook/developer-relations/community-programs/opensource-program/index.html.md

 * The project's license contents
 * The project's public visibility settings

-For more specific instructions on obtaining and submitting required screenshots, [see GitLab Docs](https://docs.gitlab.com/ee/subscriptions/#gitlab-for-open-source).
+For more specific instructions on obtaining and submitting required screenshots, [see GitLab Docs](https://docs.gitlab.com/ee/subscriptions/community_programs.html#gitlab-for-open-source).

 ### How are GitLab for Open Source Program applications processed?

 Gitlab uses SheerID, a trusted partner, to verify that applicants meet the GitLab for Open Source Program requirements.
 In most cases, applicants receive a decision on their application within three to five business days of submission.
 During periods of high submission volume, processing an application requires up to ten business days.
-When verified, applicants receive a verification email containing specific instructions for obtaining their license.
+When verified, applicants receive a verification email containing specific instructions for activating their subscription.

 The GitLab for Open Source team processes applications according to the [Community Programs application workflow](/handbook/marketing/developer-relations/community-programs/automated-community-programs/).